310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Look, this is my move — then this is yours, this is Ukki\~'s, and this is Sally\~'s!

-When you put them together… see?
+When you put them together… you see it?
 {% endbubble %}

 {% bubble Hokuto %}